Bruno17/MIGX/core/components/migx/docs/configcmp.md

 Define all the grid-columns here.
 If this is for a MIGXdb - grid, dont't forget to add the id-field.
 Otherwise MIGX doesn't know, which record to edit.
-This column can also be hidden, if you don't want to schow it in the grid.
+This column can also be hidden, if you don't want to show it in the grid.

 ####Options for Columns